s-h-a-s-h-i-k-a-n-t/iics-projects-portfolio/docs/tf_parallel.md

 ---

 ## Summary
-`tf_parallel` demonstrates a **multi-branch orchestration** pattern — executing multiple mappings in parallel, validating their outcomes via a decision step, and sending success or failure notifications.
+The `tf_parallel` taskflow demonstrates a **multi-branch orchestration pattern** — executing multiple mappings in parallel, validating outcomes via a decision step, and sending success or failure notifications.
-This taskflow is highly suitable for enterprise ETL processes that require **parallel loading** and **conditional sequencing** in Informatica IICS.
+This design is ideal for enterprise ETL workflows requiring **parallel loading** and **conditional sequencing** in Informatica IICS.

 ---

 ✅ **Outcome:**
-A **parallelized, event-driven taskflow** template that speeds up execution and integrates monitoring logic for production-grade orchestration.
+A **parallelized, event-driven taskflow template** that speeds up execution and integrates notification logic for production-grade orchestration.